jibasham/trading/docs/cli-and-implementation.md

-# CLI and Implementation Specification
+# CLI and Implementation Specificationpip

 This document provides a complete, function-by-function specification for implementing the trading bot system.
 Each function is designed to be implementable by a low-parameter-count AI agent working in isolation, given the type definitions and context provided here.

 ## 1. Design Principles for Implementation

+**Hybrid Architecture**: This project uses Rust for performance-critical components and Python for flexibility and ML/RL integration.

-- **Library first, CLI second**: Core behavior lives in a Python library; the CLI is a thin wrapper.
+- **Library first, CLI second**: Core behavior lives in Rust/Python library; the CLI is a thin Python wrapper
-- **Small work items**: Implementation is decomposed into very small steps; ideally, each work item corresponds to implementing or modifying a **single function**.
+- **Small work items**: Implementation is decomposed into very small steps; ideally, each work item corresponds to implementing or modifying a **single function**
-- **Clear responsibilities**: Each function should have a single clear responsibility with well-defined inputs and outputs.
+- **Clear responsibilities**: Each function should have a single clear responsibility with well-defined inputs and outputs
-- **Config-driven behavior**: CLI commands largely translate configuration files and arguments into calls into the library.
+- **Config-driven behavior**: CLI commands largely translate configuration files and arguments into calls into the library
+- **Type safety**:
-- **Type safety**: All functions use Python type hints.
-Types are defined in `trading.types` module using Pydantic models for validation and serialization.
+  - **Python**: Type hints with Pydantic models for validation and serialization
+  - **Rust**: Strong type system with serde for serialization, PyO3 for Python bindings
+- **Error handling**:
-- **Error handling**: Functions raise domain-specific exceptions (defined in `trading.exceptions`) rather than generic exceptions.
+  - **Python**: Domain-specific exceptions (defined in `trading.exceptions`)
+  - **Rust**: Result types with custom error types, converted to Python exceptions via PyO3
 - **Storage design**: Local datasets are stored in `~/.trading/datasets/` directory.
 Run artifacts are stored in `~/.trading/runs/` directory.
 Metadata is stored as JSON files alongside data.

+**Language Assignment**:
+- **[RUST]**: Data processing (normalization, validation, resampling), storage (Parquet I/O), account management, execution engine, metrics computation, business day calculations
+- **[PYTHON]**: Configuration parsing, data source integration (external APIs), strategy logic, CLI, event logging, training orchestration

+Each function specification below is marked with **[RUST]** or **[PYTHON]** to indicate implementation language.

 ## 2. Core Type Definitions